-- Quorum for Regional Panel meetings is three members, including: - o one member appointed on nomination by their respective Indigenous government, and - o one other member not including the Chair or Acting Chair. - Quorum for Section 103 Panel meetings is three members, including at least one member appointed on nomination by an Indigenous government, and, for transboundary projects, one member from all of the management areas affected. - The panel's decisions will be made according to the principles of administrative justice. - The panel's discussions are strictly confidential. - Chairs will lead the panel meetings. - o In the Chair's absence, the panel members may select, by majority, another panel member to serve as Chair for the meeting or proceeding.
+- Quorum for Regional Panel meetings is three members, including: - one member appointed on nomination by their respective Indigenous government, and - o one other member not including the Chair or Acting Chair. - Quorum for Section 103 Panel meetings is three members, including at least one member appointed on nomination by an Indigenous government, and, for transboundary projects, one member from all of the management areas affected. - The panel's decisions will be made according to the principles of administrative justice. - The panel's discussions are strictly confidential. - Chairs will lead the panel meetings. - In the Chair's absence, the panel members may select, by majority, another panel member to serve as Chair for the meeting or proceeding.

-- The Chair must: - o guide the discussion in an orderly and efficient manner; - ensure the discussion relates to motions, respecting Robert's Rules of Order and the Board member Code of Conduct; - ensure that all members have an opportunity to be heard, while ensuring the meeting or proceeding is concluded in a timely manner; and - o ensure that the panel reaches decisions and that the will of the majority prevails. - o be responsible for facilitating discussion on the organizational matters of the panel (i.e., matters respecting the conduct of management of the panel's internal administrative affairs.) - The Chair may vote on decisions in the event of a tie between members. - Panel decisions may be made through an email vote if the result is unanimous. - A list of action items arising out of each meeting will be forwarded to members as soon as possible following the meeting, and at a minimum within 14 calendar days.
+- The Chair must: - o guide the discussion in an orderly and efficient manner; - ensure the discussion relates to motions, respecting Robert's Rules of Order and the Board member Code of Conduct; - ensure that all members have an opportunity to be heard, while ensuring the meeting or proceeding is concluded in a timely manner; and - o ensure that the panel reaches decisions and that the will of the majority prevails. - o be responsible for facilitating discussion on the organizational matters of the panel (i.e., matters respecting the conduct of management of the panel's internal administrative affairs.) - The Chair may vote on decisions in the event of a tie between members. - Panel decisions may be made through an email vote if the result is unanimous.